 The sudden emergence of coronavirus or COVID-19 has left the world alarmed and confused.
 Out of 195, the virus has infected 192 nations across the globe.

-Amidst the lockdown, the virus has created a massive stir across the socio-economic landscape in numerous countries.
-Moreover, businesses are struggling to meet their goals and keep up with these drastic changes.
+It has also created a massive stir across the socio-economic landscape in numerous countries.
+Furthermore, businesses are struggling to meet their goals and keep up with these drastic changes.

 94% of the Fortune 1000 are seeing coronavirus supply chain disruptions.